JNPR Studio

 are.na

-The dynamic graph on this page serves two purposes: it conveys how a covered call P/L can differ from simply holding a stock over the same time, and it shows how different strike prices affect the break-even point and potential opportunity loss if the stock rises.
+The graph on this page serves two purposes: it conveys how a covered call P/L can differ from simply holding a stock over the same time period, and how different strike prices affect the break-even price and potential opportunity loss if the stock rallies.

-An example: AAPL is currently trading at $100.
-Given the current price, and APPL's 'greeks', a trading platform is offering the following premiums for contracts with the corresponding strike prices.
+100 Shares of $AAPL are acquired for a purchase price of $100.
+Given the current price, and $AAPL's 'greeks', a trading platform is offering the following premiums for contracts with the corresponding strike prices.
 The contracts have a 7 day expiry.

 Strike Price$105